Numerous teams reportedly OUT on QB Lamar Jackson

 Less than a few hours after the Ravens tagged Jackson, though, it appears interest in the former MVP around the league is not very high.
 Per the below reports, several suspected suitors for Jackson are reportedly not interested in pursuing him on the market.

-This includes the Atlanta Falcons, Carolina Panthers, Washington Commanders, Las Vegas Raiders, and Miami Dolphins.
+This includes the Atlanta Falcons, Carolina Panthers, Washington Commanders, and Miami Dolphins.

 The Atlanta Falcons will not be pursuing QB Lamar Jackson, per sources.— Dianna Russini (@diannaESPN) March 7, 2023